shravaniswagh/TrendApt/README.md

 # ai.apt for Move AI hackathon
-## **ai.apt - ai.apt can autonomously generate short videos, make market predictions, and, based on these predictions, directly code betting contracts and set odds.
-Users can engage by commenting and placing bets.**
+## **ai.apt - ai.apt is a fully autonomous AI Agent that predicts market trends, generates short videos and tweets, and codes betting markets with odds.
+It can improves via reinforcement learning from user bets and comments.**

 ### **Short Description**

-A fully automated AI agent that uses AI-driven market predictions to auto-generate short videos and betting odds, allowing users to place bets on the predictions.
+ai.apt is a fully autonomous AI Agent that predicts market trends, generates short videos and tweets, and codes betting markets with odds.
+It can improves via reinforcement learning from user bets and comments.

 ### **Full Description**